-If you think about it, all three of these clipper haircuts demand minimal efforts and lack any complications whatsoever.
+If you think about it, how to master 3 popular clipper haircuts demand minimal efforts and lack any complications whatsoever.
 You just need to make sure you’ve got the right clippers, the right blades…and the right touch to the lines.

 Remember, cutting your own hair might seem intimidating at first, but you will soon get the hang of it.
 In fact, at one point you wouldn’t be able to imagine letting someone else style your hair.
 I promise you!